10 Ways to Style Large Framed Photos and Art

 6. Map it out.
 Vintage maps look fantastic when dominating a wall, and we know a lot about framing large maps.
 Whether a world map, a stylized map of your favorite city, or even a topological map, there's no easier way to make a space feel adventurous.
 Maps look especially good when float mounted.

 7. Go Grid.
 Large art looks great as a grid gallery wall.
 The regimented structure balances the size of the art to create a visually arresting display of family photos.
 In this gallery wall, Ivory Lane opts for classic black and white photos, a vintage silver frame, and a clean white mat.
 (Hint: this beautiful, timeless large picture frames work especially well with wedding photos.)
-Learn more about the Ivory Lane gallery wall.
+Learn more about the Floor to Ceiling Gallery Wall.

 8. Pick your spot.
 So you have your large custom framed art.
 Now what?
 Choose where in your home you want to hang (or lean) it.
 Large art looks especially good above a couch, bed, credenza, or desk.